-Lending by multilateral development banks, 2000-2017 (Billions of United States Dollars, current)
+Lending by multilateral development banks, 2000-2017

 Source: World Bank, World Development Indicators.

 Note: Includes disbursements of loans and credits from the World Bank, regional development banks, and other multilateral and intergovernmental agencies.
 Concessional lending is defined as loans with an original grant element of 25 per cent or more.